Arkham/juliu.is/content/blog/performant-elm-html-lazy/index.md

 lazy : (a -> Html msg) -> a -> Html msg
 ```

-As you can see, we pass two things:
+As you can see, we pass two arguments:

 - a **function that takes a thing**
 - a **thing**